{{item.title}}

 With the European Green Deal, the EU is implementing specific measures aiming at achieving these climate ambitions and goals.

-The European Commission proposes to reduce the overall quantity of emission allowances (the so-called “cap”) and to increase the annual rate of reduction of these emission allowances.
-For aviation, the European Commission proposes to phase out free emission allowances and to align with the global Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
-Shipping emissions are proposed to be included in the existing EU ETS system for the first time.
-In addition, the EC proposes to introduce an ETS system for the buildings and road transport sectors.
+With the revision of the EU ETS, the overall quantity of emission allowances (the so-called “cap”) is reduced and the annual rate of reduction of these emission allowances is increased.
+For aviation, free emission allowances are phased out and an alignment is made with the global Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
+Shipping emissions are to be included in the existing EU ETS system for the first time.
+In addition, an ETS system for the buildings and road transport sectors is introduced (EU ETS II).

-The CBAM introduces a levy on the importation of certain goods - cement, electricity, fertilisers, iron & steel and aluminium - into the EU.
-The CBAM will create a reporting requirement for importing these goods as per 2023 and is an effective levy as per 2026.
+The CBAM introduces a levy on the importation of certain goods - iron and steel, cement, fertilisers, aluminium, electricity and hydrogen, some precursors and a limited number of downstream products - into the EU.
+The CBAM creates a reporting requirement for importing these goods as per 1 October 2023 and is an effective levy as per 2026.
 The aim is to address the risk of carbon leakage and reinforce the EU ETS.
-The introduction of an EU-wide CBAM should create a common and uniform framework to ensure an equivalence between the carbon pricing policy applied in the EU’s internal market and the carbon pricing policy applied on imports
+The introduction of an EU-wide CBAM creates a common and uniform framework to ensure an equivalence between the carbon pricing policy applied in the EU’s internal market and the carbon pricing policy applied on imports.

 The long awaited revised Energy Taxation Directive aims to ensure that the taxation of energy products and electricity better reflects the impact they have on the environment and on health, by removing disadvantages for clean technologies and introducing higher levels of taxation for inefficient and polluting fuels.